 Inlet data from top to bottom includes:

 - RMS current (A)

 - A bar showing the RMS current level

 - RMS voltage (V)

 The RMS current bars automatically change colors to indicate the current status if the thresholds have been enabled.
-To configure thresholds, see Inlet (on page 119).
+To configure thresholds, see Inlet.